yuorb/yuorb.github.io/src/tutorial/cl.md

 It can happen that a war consists of only one battle.
 And we count several wars.
 In this case, UPX + Agglomerative makes sense to me.

-I sell bamboo, letʼs dig into the config and perspective of "sell"  (so regardless of how many bamboo i am or i was selling.
+I sell bamboo, let’s dig into the config and perspective of "sell"  (so regardless of how many bamboo i am or i was selling.
 It is about the act of "selling" not the bamboo

 UPX -> I sell it once (on a certain date), MPX -> I sell it several times

 SCF -> Did the sellings connect to each other. (maybe everyday for connected etc)

 SDF -> Did the sellings resemble each other?
 (I sell on internet, sell on a market, sell by indirect help of friends recommending others etc)

 * ungrammatical vs nonsensical
     * Colorless green ideas sleep furiously